-Thus, calculating ROI methodically is a necessary requirement before investing in a project.
-A good ROI analysis would allow you to better understand the kind of project framework you need to implement.
+Thus, calculating ERP ROI methodically is a necessary requirement before investing in a project.
+A good ROI analysis of your ERP Implementation best practices would allow you to better understand the kind of project framework you need to implement.
 It would also allow you to monitor the progress of the project and fully see it into successful completion.

 Is upgrading to a Cloud ERP really worth it?

-The first thing to keep in mind when one is calculating ROI for an ERP system is that the nature of ongoing costs in on premise and SaaS cloud systems are extremely different.
+The first thing to keep in mind when one is calculating ROI for an ERP system is that the nature of ongoing costs in on-premise and SaaS cloud systems are extremely different.
 This is because you are virtually outsourcing all of the hardware and software maintenance.
-But it is important to note that the capital expense for a cloud based ERP system is far lower than an on premise system.
+But it is important to note that the capital expense of ERP Comparison for SME’s for a cloud-based ERP system is far lower than an on-premise system.
+According to Nucleus study, cloud delivers 4.01 times the ROI as on-premises.
 There is little to no investment necessary or infrastructure creation, licensing fees, IT staff acquisition and maintenance costs.

-Further, due to ERP implementation the quote to cash time is reduced as the accuracy of billing is increased.
-Financial closing formalities at the end of the month of year is thus made more efficient and simpler.
+Further, due to cloud ERP implementation, the quote to cash time is reduced as the accuracy of billing is increased.
+Financial closing formalities at the end of the month of the year are thus made more efficient and simpler.
 Along the same lines, employees do not have to manually enter data and consolidate information on spreadsheets, thus there is a significant increase in user productivity with cloud ERP systems than with on premise systems.
-Additionally, there is an increase in customer satisfaction, improved compliance and a better system of accounting integration.
+Additionally, there is an increase in customer satisfaction, improved compliance, and a better system of accounting integration.

 Factors affecting ROI in ERP on the Cloud

-One ERP system that has been proven to generate a high ROI is Epicor Cloud ERP.
-According to a Forrester’s Total Economic Impact Study (TEI), Epicor delivered 264% ROI over three years to the typical manufacturing customer.
+One ERP system that has been proven to generate a high ROI is Epicor Cloud ERP solutions.
+According to Forrester’s Total Economic Impact Study (TEI), Epicor ERP system delivered 264% ROI over three years to the typical manufacturing customer.
 According to the study, Inventory management contributed to the biggest savings, with almost $4.4million in inventory benefits from the composite manufacturer.
 Inventory management powered by Epicor was seen to result in 10% improvement in accuracy and 67% reduction in inventory counting efforts.
 Another area where Epicor is proven to have generated revenue for the customer is in terms of planning and scheduling.
 According to the study, the customer earned $1 million in planning and scheduling benefits.
 This is because Epicor provides the customers with the flexibility and agility to successfully tackle new demands and monitor operations.
-In the Forrester study, most manufacturers depended on outdated legacy ERP systems before switching to Epicor.
-With Epicor, they centralized operations that were otherwise carried out on silo applications or homegrown solutions.
+In the Forrester study, most manufacturers depended on outdated legacy ERP systems before switching to Epicor manufacturing software.
+With Epicor ERP for manufacturing industry, they centralized operations that were otherwise carried out on silo applications or homegrown solutions.
 This helped the manufacturer gain almost $2.3 million in IT benefits.
-By replacing legacy systems with Epicor, the businesses saved almost $800,000 in annual maintenance and infrastructure costs.
+By replacing legacy systems with the best Cloud based ERP Solution for SMB’s- Epicor, the businesses saved almost $800,000 in annual maintenance and infrastructure costs.

-RheinBrücke has partnered with Epicor to continue a tradition of providing top of the line technology with impressive ROIs to SMEs.
-We are committed to providing only the best and this is it.
+Epicor ERP on RheinBrücke cloud provides top of the line technology with impressive ROIs to SMEs.
+We are the largest Epicor ERP Implementation Partner in EMEA region and are committed to providing only the best and this is it.
 Transform your business for the better today, get in touch with us.